blessinvarkey/musings/README.md

 3. Download or retrieve the data.
 4. Process / Prepare the data.
 (Exploratory Data Analysis/ Split into train, test and validation)
 5. Upload the processed data to S3. (save locally and as test, train validation.csv)
-6. Train the chosen model (Set Container, Estimators, Hyperparameters)
+6. Train the chosen model (Set Container, Estimators, Hyperparameters using [CreateTrainingJobAPI](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html))
 7. Test the trained model (using [batch transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) job).
 8. Deploy the endpoint
 9. Use the model (send test data to evaluate results)